MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

+  * fix alignment with todo checkmark in card menu button content
   * mark card as to do, and add filter in header
   * mark card as favorite, and add filter in header
   * fix youtube cards where there is too much text